osisoft/PI-Adapter/V1/Configuration/System and adapter configuration.md

 ## Example

-**Note**: The following is an example configuration, it does not necessarily represent the configuration of the adapter that you are currently using.
+**Note**: The following is an example configuration; it does not necessarily represent the configuration of the adapter that you are currently using.
 The data source and data selection configurations are different for every adapter.

 <details>
     <summary>Sample OPC UA adapter configuration</summary>